 Program Sites: Kindergarten-11th Grade

 This academically-based program engages students who are involved in foster care / protective services in inquiry-based learning, targeted tutoring, social-emotional learning opportunities, and enrichment.
 Participating students are identified by Monroe County Department of Human Services (DHS) or Child Protective Services (CPS), our school partners, or are children who have attended in the past.
-3D is a holistic, supportive, and unique summer learning program that began in 2009 as a partnership between Education Success Foundation, Monroe County, and the Rochester City School District.
+3D is a holistic, supportive, and unique summer learning program that began in 2009 as a partnership between Encompass: Resources for Learning, Monroe County, and the Rochester City School District.

 Program Director: Heather Krenzer